AlaskaAirlines/WebCoreStyleSheets/documents/customProperties.md

 }
 ```

 With this code, any browser will see `color: #ff000;`.
 Those that understand `color: var(--base-color);` this property will override the previous.
-For those that do not understand this property, it will simply ignore.
+For those that do not understand this property, it will simply ignore it.

 ### Fallback properties at scale